What happens in counselling?

 Will you give me advice?

 I won't give you advice or tell you what to do.
-I will, however, help you to look at your problems and see the options and choices that are available - it's up to you whether you decide to act
+I will, however, help you to look at your life and your problems to see the options and choices that are available - it's up to you whether you decide to act

 How much does it cost?